jonathanstull/NationalParkSystem.API/README.md

   2. In a terminal window, navigate into the `~/NationalParkSystem.Solution` directory and open in VSCode or preferred text editor with the command `code .`
   3. This project uses C#/.NET.
 To build and execute the code, first restore all dependencides using `dotnet restore` followed by the command `dotnet run`

-* Setting up a MySQL database
+* Setting up migrations with a MySQL database
+  * For more information about migrations, please refer to the [Microsoft EF Core documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations)
   1. Download and install MySQL and MySQLWorkbench in accordance with [this tutorial](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
   2. In your cloned repository, navigate to the production directory `~/NationalParkSystem` and restore all dependencies with `dotnet restore`
   3. In the CLI, create a new file with the command `touch .appsettings.json` and apply the settings in the codeblock below to specify the MySQL database (please note that **you must change `[SECRET]`, `[YOUR_DATABASE_NAME]`, `[YOUR_USERNAME]` and `[YOUR_PASSWORD]`** to reflect your user information; see below):